Table of Contents

 With Carrier being the more known brand, partially because of their history but also because they have more dealerships and seemingly more advertising than Amana.
 There are distinct differences in the brands and how they operate and the primary way they have set up their dealer network.

 Amana and Carrier Air Conditioner Opinion Graphs

-Carrier has a dealer network all over the USA and Canada (actually worldwide) and is owned by United Technologies.
-Amana, the name is owned by some obscure corporation but the brand name is licensed to Goodman who manufactures and distributes the HVAC products.
+Carrier has a dealer network all over the USA and Canada (actually worldwide) and owned by United Technologies.
+Amana, the name is owned by some obscure corporation, but the brand name licensing goes to Goodman (owned by Daikin), who manufactures and distributes the HVAC products.
 So it is likely if you purchase an Amana that you are purchasing it from a Goodman dealer in some capacity.

 Technical/Brand Opinion | Amana Versus Carrier Air Conditioners

-As far as choosing between brands if you are on a budget the lower priced system will likely be the Amana.
-If you are not on a budget the system with better technology will be the Carrier.
-However, the bottom line advice on any type of HVAC replacement is contractor over the brand.
+As far as choosing between brands, if you are on a budget, the lower-priced system will likely be the Amana.
+If you are not on a budget, the system with better technology will be the Carrier.
+However, the bottom line advice on any HVAC replacement is contractor over the brand.
 Quality installation is always the preference.

 Before we get into the comparison matrix between the two brands you can see individual Carrier air conditioner reviews and Amana air conditioner reviews in our reviews section of the website.
 You can simply navigate to either the air conditioner review category or the HVAC Reviews brand page we recently created (and are still working to complete).

 |ASXC18 - Air Conditioners

 |ComfortNet™ Communications System compatible

 |Invertor Variable Speed Condenser Fan Motor